Check out these seven signs you have an amazing family the next time they annoy you or you wonder how everyone else has it.

-> I had hoped I would stumble on a new cassette tape, a game, or something fun.
+I had hoped I would stumble on a:

-> I checked twice, then piled up my new clothing items and took them to my room.
+I checked twice, then piled up my new clothing items and took them to my room.

-> Setting the items on my bed, I comforted myself with the idea that we would be visiting grandparents later in the day, and maybe they would have some more fun gifts.
+Setting the items on my bed, I comforted myself with the idea that we would visit my grandparents later in the day, and maybe they would have some more fun gifts.

-> It had my name on it.
+It had my name on it.

 Almost holding my breath, I opened the box.

 Inside were two license plates with my name on them.

 I was stupefied.